heroku/sproxy/README.md

 * Under "APIs & Auth", click "Consent screen"
 * Enter your/an email address, Product Name, click "Save".
 What you enter here will appear on the Google OAuth pages when authenticating.

+# What about first Login?

+* visit "https://**the.host.domain**", do the oauth dance and then visit "https://**the.host.domain**/en-US/account/logout" and enter the default admin user/password so you can log into the UI and setup your users.

 FIXME: More info